Factorio-Access/Factorio-Access-Launcher/README.md

 Pause or unpause the game with the visual pause menu: ESC

-Time of day and current research: T
+Time of day and current research and total mission time: T

 Toggle Vanilla Mode: CONTROL + ALT + V. Note that this will mute the narrator until you toggle back out.